Capping Soffits and Fascias Cost

 Soffits and fascias are traditionally timber boards that protect the edges of your roof and need very frequent maintenance to keep them in any way fit for purpose.

-A solid fix to these problems, without the need to remove and install an entirely new set of fascias and soffits, is to cap them with UPVC to extend their life massively.
+A solid fix to these problems, without the need to remove and install an entirely new set of fascias and soffits, is to cap them with UPVC to extend their life.

-The UPVC capping, or overcapping as its sometimes referred to as, will be attached over the existing fascias and soffits protecting them from rain, wind and other unsavoury weather.
+The UPVC capping, or "overcapping" as it is sometimes referred to, will be attached over the existing fascias and soffits, protecting them from rain, wind, and other harsh elements.

 Can I Cap Fascias and Soffits Myself?

-For these reasons, we would wholeheartedly suggest that you enlist the services of trained and licensed professional.
+For these reasons, we would suggest that you enlist the services of a trained and licensed professional.

 Do My Fascias and Soffits Need to be Capped?

 If you have existing timber fascias and soffits, you could definitely benefit from capping, just based on the longevity of your existing materials.
-However, some people work out what areas of their homes are worst affect by bad weather and choose to cap just those areas.
+However, some people work out what areas of their homes are worst affected by bad weather, and choose to cap just those areas.

 Cost of Removing Fascias and Soffits Caps